NeuCharFramework/NcfDocs/docs/start/start-develop/get-ncf-template.md

 dotnet new install Senparc.NCF.Template
 ```

-After successful installation, the client will prompt:
+After successful installation, the client prompts:

 <img src="./images/get-ncf-template-05-install-package.png" />

-Navigate to the folder where you want to create the project, and enter the command:
+Enter the folder where you need to create the project, and enter the command:

 ```shell
 dotnet new NCF -n MyProject